Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 Currently, there is not a set of ideals (or meta-narrative logic) to guide the operation of DAOs, especially towards the OD goal, and for balancing the social and technical sides of DAOs.[^11] [^12]

+The principles generally emerged from our observations of DAOs and the DAO ecosystem and insights garnered from the academic and grey literature %%somewhat finding themes in literature; or going somewhat from empirical-to-conceptual%%.

+In general, we selected principles we believed to be ?critical themes? or important areas of concern (or core drivers and ideals (referring to idealistic vision of DAOs?)) for designing DAOs or we beleived to be 1) universal or generic or foundational to all DAOs, and 2) provide general guidelines, to how a DAO should be operated and governed. %%or simply generalizing from literature we found relevant in developing the DAO Index%%

+%%hmm, may need to improve research process for developing principles or ideals, like DAOmeter? https://daometer.vercel.app/methodology%%

-The principles generally emerged from observations of DAOs and the DAO ecosystem, detailed (or documented) in the academic and grey literature.
+%%The principles generally emerged from observations of DAOs and the DAO ecosystem, detailed (or documented) in the academic and grey literature.%%

-In the following paragraphs, we describe the literature that led to us developing the principle (or ideal) for DAOs. **Or isntead, here is our snippets/quotes table descrbinnig the quotes we extracted from the literature, and the principles the quote was classified under.**
+In the following paragraphs, we describe the literature that led to us developing the principle (or ideal) for DAOs. **Or isntead, here is our snippets/quotes table descrbinnig the quotes we extracted from the literature, and the principles the quote was classified under.** %%Do the same for questions%%

+Our literature spans many different disciplines, including ...

 #### BSP